alwxav98/EA3Webhoop/README.md

 # Webhoop project in Node.js

-This project implements a basic GraphQL server in Python, using Flask and Ariadne, including a graphical interface for querying the API.
+This project implements a basic Webhoop-style architecture using Node.js and Express.

 ## Instructions to run the project
 ### Prerequisites